dupchurch93/GameScape/README.md

 # Welcome to GameScape!
 ### Live Link: [GameScape](https://gamescape.herokuapp.com/)

-GameScape is inspired by [BrainScape] and is a retro, gamified studying application where users can create their own flash card decks to review and save other decks to review..
+GameScape is inspired by [BrainScape] and is a retro, gamified studying application where users can create their own flash card decks to review and save other decks to review.

 ## Home Page
 ![GameScapeHome.png](https://raw.githubusercontent.com/dupchurch93/GameScape/main/frontend/public/GameScapeHome.png)